octopus-network/octopus-docs/src/en/appchain/guide.md

     More details [Create a Custom Chain Spec](https://substrate.dev/docs/en/tutorials/start-a-private-network/customspec)

-2. You can download the chainspec snippet from the Octopus [testnet](https://testnet.oct.network/).
+2. You can download the chainspec snippet from the Octopus [testnet](https://testnet.oct.network/), this information is mainly used for the initial validator nodes of the Appchain.

 3. For your chainspec file, update these fields with the related content from the chainspec snippet.